 Coin Collecting is considered the world’s oldest and most rewarding hobby of them all.
 Coins tell the story of humanity from the beginning of early monetary systems to today’s economic structure.
 Every coin has a story to tell, where you can hold history in your hands.

-The Smithsonian Collection is known as the National Numismatic Collection (NNC) which is the national coin cabinet of the United States.
-The collection is part of the Smithsonian Institution's National Museum of American History, located in Washington DC.
-The Smithsonian’s NNC is one of the largest numismatic collections in the world, and the largest in North America, and includes approximately 1.6 million objects of numismatic value.
+The Smithsonian Collection, known as the National Numismatic Collection (NNC), is the national coin cabinet of the United States.
+The collection is part of the Smithsonian Institution’s National Museum of American History, located in Washington, D.C.
+The Smithsonian’s NNC is one of the largest numismatic collections in the world and the largest in North America, and includes approximately 1.6 million objects of numismatic value.
 The Smithsonian now houses nearly 20,000 United States coins, including Colonials, Territorial issues, patterns, and other Americana issues.
 The Smithsonian Collection also contains more than 460,000 world coins.

 The majority of the collection comes from two sources.
-First was the U.S. Mint Cabinet Collection, begun in 1838 when Adam Eckfeldt, the Chief Coiner, turned over to the Philadelphia Mint the special coins which he and other coiners collected and had set aside over the years.
-The second major source was the fabulous Josiah Lilly collection of gold coins which was donated in 1968, this requiring an act of Congress to allow the family to take millions of dollars in tax deductions!
+First was the U.S. Mint Cabinet Collection, which began in 1838 when Adam Eckfeldt, the Chief Coiner, turned over to the Philadelphia Mint the special coins that he and other coiners collected and had set aside over the years.
+The second major source was the fabulous Josiah Lilly collection of gold coins which was donated in 1968, thus requiring an act of Congress to allow the family to take millions of dollars in tax deductions!

-The American Numismatic Association headquarters in Colorado, houses the ANA Money Museum which includes over 250,000 objects encompassing the history of numismatics from the earliest invention of money to modern day.
+The American Numismatic Association headquarters in Colorado houses the ANA Money Museum which includes over 250,000 objects encompassing the history of numismatics from the earliest invention of money to the modern day.
 The showpiece of the museum is the Harry W. Bass Jr. coin collection.
-This is the most complete collection of US gold coins, experimental pattern coins and paper money.
+This is the most complete collection of US gold coins, experimental pattern coins, and paper money.
 Many of the coins in this collection are extremely rare, one-of-a-kind specimens.

 An active collector and quintessential philanthropist, Harry W. Bass Jr. was a life member of the ANA for more than 30 years.
 He was awarded the Medal of Merit in 1989 and was inducted into the Association’s Numismatic Hall of Fame in 1998.
 Bass’ interest in numismatics began in the mid-1960s.
 He joined the ANA in 1966 and spent a year studying the subject before he actively began coin collecting.